 Combining physical experience with the latest moving image and audio technology, CARGO will transport and transform perspectives and perceptions on a journey through history and into the present day.
-This special advance event gives you the opportunity to see the outlines of the exhibition through an immersive 360 degree video projection space, hear some of the poetry and view a VR walkthrough of the exhibition.
+This special advance event gives you the opportunity to see the outlines of the exhibition through an immersive 360 degree video projection space, hear some of the poetry, and view a VR walkthrough of the exhibition (on request).

 CARGO will run ten times throughout the day, with each session lasting fifteen minutes: 10:00-10:15, 10:30-10:45, 11:00-11:15, 11:30-11:45, 12:00-12:15, 13:30-13:45, 14:00-14:15, 14:30-14:45, 15:00-15:15 and 15:30-15:45.
 At the time of booking, please select the session you wish to attend.